devika-nambisan/ai-blog-generator-interview-DevikaNambisan./README.md

 This app generates a blog post using OpenAI based on a keyword.
 Includes SEO metrics and placeholder affiliate links.

+# AI Blog Generator

+## Setup

+1. Clone the repo.
+2. Create a `.env` file with your OpenAI key:

 ## Please find below the steps for set up on your MAC Terminal or you could alterantively use VS Code if you are using Windows

 ```bash